 Can I still visit the campus?

-Unfortunately, we are not running any campus tours between 5 November and 2 December.
+Unfortunately, we are not running any campus tours at the moment.

 Can I still talk to current students about studying at your University?